hauke96/wiki2book/src/README.md

 # Preliminaries

-Make sure `go` is installed and then just import the project to your IDE.
+Make sure `go` is installed (s. minimal go-version in `go.mod`) and then just import the project to your IDE.
-You also need Pandoc (for the `pandoc` command) and ImageMagick (for the `convert` command) to turn HTML into EPUB files.
+You also need Pandoc (for the `pandoc` command) and ImageMagick (for the `convert` command) to turn HTML into EPUB files and to process images.

 # Build project

 `go build -o wiki2book .`

+Or `build.sh` in root of this repo.

 # Run

-To test if everything works, it's easiest to run `./wiki2book article Erde` (it builds an eBook from the German "Erde" article).
+To test if everything works, run `./wiki2book -c ../configs/de.json article Erde` (it builds an eBook from the German "Erde" article).

-Use `./wiki2book --help` for all available options.
+Use `./wiki2book --help` for all available CLI options.

 # Linting